BasavarajHirur/Deployment-point/notes.md

         proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
         proxy_set_header X-Forwarded-Proto $scheme;
     }

+    special case whe you refresh page if page not found then it will show 404 error use below to reload on index.html

+    location / {
+        try_files $uri $uri/ /index.html;
+    }

+  2. Check if there is other config files using -
+    sudo find /etc/nginx -type f
+  3. If nothing is in sites-available, then edit the main config file: sudo nano /etc/nginx/nginx.conf
-  2. run command : sudo nano /etc/nginx/sites-available/default
+    If there is sites-available then use below sudo nano /etc/nginx/sites-available/default
-  3. edit server name instead of _ change ip of ec2(or if you have domain name change it to it)
+  4. edit server name instead of _ change ip of ec2(or if you have domain name change it to it)
-  4. below of server name add location /api which is copied from chatgpt
+  5. below of server name add location /api which is copied from chatgpt
-  5. save it
+  6. save it
-  6. restart nginx using command : sudo systemctl restart nginx
+  7. restart nginx using command : sudo systemctl restart nginx
-  7. modify front end BASE_URL
+  8. modify front end BASE_URL to configured nginx ex: '/api'

   ## domain change
   1. go to godaddy(I preferred) website and purchase your domain.